 In Western countries, we prefer things to be done quickly.
 If you want to do business in China, remember that the best strategy is to make things happen by themselves.
-Your Chinese partners are able to use your haste against you, and they will see your anxiety of results as your great weakness.
-Rather, we advise you to slow down your schedule, to think more holistically and to ease the tension about your deadlines, you will soon realize that business will benefit and be much more rewarding.
-Things happen by themselves, the natural consequence of a process of knowledge, approach, creation of the trust, sharing aspects that are apparently playful as endless dinners, the business is a process whose success will happen as a natural flow.
+Your Chinese partners are able to use your haste against you, and they will see your anxiety about results as your great weakness.
+Rather, we advise you to slow down your schedule, think more holistically, and ease the tension about your deadlines, you will soon realize that business will benefit and be much more rewarding.
+Things happen by themselves, the natural consequence of a process of knowledge, approach, creation of a trust, and sharing aspects that are apparently playful as endless dinners, the business is a process whose success will happen as a natural flow.
 No hurry.

 2- GUANXI-THE BASE OF RECIPROCITY

-A fundamental aspect in guanxi is reciprocity: the recipient of favor is required to return it in the course of his life, without temporal limits.
-You can also take advantage of the guanxi of others to get to people who are not part of your system but that you need to contact.
+A fundamental aspect of guanxi is reciprocity: the recipient of favor is required to return it in the course of his life, without temporal limits.
+You can also take advantage of the guanxi of others to get to people who are not part of your system but whom you need to contact.

 3- MIANZI-THE FACE CONCEPT

-The Chinese word “mianzi” can be translated literally with the word “face” but beyond the literal transposition, this term in China can mean much more: for the Chinese, in fact, to the face are associated complex concepts around which regulate their social life.
-This word is also used to indicate reputation, social status, dignity, prestige, respect of credibility.
+The Chinese word “mianzi” can be translated literally with the word “face” but beyond the literal transposition, this term in China can mean much more: for the Chinese, in fact, the face is associated with complex concepts which regulate their social life.
+This word is also used to indicate reputation, social status, dignity, prestige, and respect for credibility.
 For many it is also wrong to try to give precise definitions, it is a way of doing, a mechanism that guides the Chinese in defining interpersonal relationships.
 Mianzi is the reputation of a person, the prestige that derives from school, from work.
 You can not shout in public or inveigh with a seller, you must always adopt appropriate behavior.
 They do not show their feelings in public, even if they were manifestations of affection.

 4- HIERARCHY – CHINESE COUNT ON IT